Bjornstad Syndrome

 English

-Kevin Gaffney is a Dermatologist in Flint, Michigan.
+Kevin Gaffney is a Dermatologist practicing medicine in Flint, Michigan.
 Dr. Gaffney is rated as a Distinguished provider by MediFind in the treatment of Bjornstad Syndrome.
-His top areas of expertise are Liver Spots, Universal Acquired Melanosis, Papular Urticaria, and Rosacea.
+He is also highly rated in 146 other conditions, according to our data.
+His clinical expertise encompasses Universal Acquired Melanosis, Liver Spots, Papular Urticaria, and Rosacea.

 Advanced in Bjornstad Syndrome